Trust-Preserved Human-Robot Shared Autonomy enabled by Bayesian Relational Event Modeling: Trust-Preserved Shared Autonomy

-After formally quantifying the human trust level and robot autonomy level, the immediate question that arises is: How to effectively adjust the robot autonomy level according to the evolving human trust level?
+Based on the inferred dynamics of trust level, the immediate question that arises is: How to effectively adjust the robot autonomy level according to the evolving human trust level?
 In general, the more trust humans place on robots, the higher level of autonomy they tend to accept.
-Therefore, an intuitive adaptive strategy is to passively choose the autonomy level that best matches the estimated trust level: $L_{\alpha} \propto L_{\beta}$, as illustrated in Fig. \ref{fig:autonomy_trust}.
+Therefore, an intuitive adaptive strategy is to passively choose the autonomy level that best matches the estimated trust level: $L_{\text{autonomy}} \propto L_{\text{trust}}$, as illustrated in Fig. \ref{fig:autonomy_trust}.
 However, this reactive adjustment may impede the effectiveness and efficiency of the human-robot team and fail to take full advantage of the robot's capabilities.
-For example, when humans maintain a lower level of trust in the robots, disuse or micromanagement may happen, which can result in suboptimal solutions to both task completion and increased workload for individual members.
+For example, when humans maintain a lower level of trust in the robots, disuse or micromanagement may happen, which may impede the completion of task and increase the workload for human operators.

-In real-world human-robot teaming scenarios, the collaboration between humans and robots is a long-term dynamic process, where all team members continuously engage in the process of establishing and calibrating trust among each other.
-Therefore, it is expected for robots to deploy a trust-preserve strategy to actively establish, maintain, and repair human trust, rather than merely passively adapting to it.